qiongyusheng/Palette/README.md

-# Palette
-Robust integration of single-cell datasets with imbalanced modality composition
+# Palette: Robust integration of single-cell datasets with imbalanced modality composition

 Palette is a computational framework for mosaic integration of single-cell multimodal data.
 Palette supports a wide range of integration scenarios, including mosaic integration with (1) supervised (when cell type annotations are available) and (2) unsupervised mode, and (3) reference-based integration between the integrated reference and unintegrated query dataset.